OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ### Software depencies

 ms-s7-web script uses curl for communication.
-It is not istalled on KiwiSDR by default.
+It is not installed on KiwiSDR by default.

 Open ssh connection to your KiwiSDR as root user.